data-to-insight/dfe-csc-api-data-flows/docs/setup.md

    - Ensure all required tables and fields are present in the CMS database (e.g., HDM_Local)

 2. **Set Up the $ap_collection_table**:
+   This an add-on table to the core SSD structure to enable change tracking.
    - Prepopulate table with pending JSON payloads
    - Fields for tracking submission statuses